Nailing the Security Audit with RRCU

-ConductorOne Docs
+ConductorOne docs

-Introducing connectors
+Introducing Baton connectors

-Connectors pull identity data from a specific application and deliver it to another location, such as ConductorOne, another app, or a spreadsheet.
+Baton connectors pull identity data from a specific application and deliver it to another location, such as ConductorOne, another app, or a spreadsheet.

-Should I use self-hosted connectors?
+Should I use self-hosted Baton connectors?

-You might want to self-host and deploy connectors in your own environment if one or more of the following is true:
+You might want to self-host and deploy Baton connectors in your own environment if one or more of the following is true:

 • The technology does not expose its APIs (as in the case of a PostgreSQL database, for example)